Maltomatic/RaceComp/README.md

 ## Data structure
 The FairFace dataset should be implemented in the structure shown in ```training_data_structure.jpg```.
 Reference ```load.py``` to see how the data is loaded and what the resulting data structure may be like. ```data_testbed.ipynb``` allows for interactive viewing and testing of loading data.

+## Facial Recognition
+First download the flattened RFW dataset from this Google Drive folder: https://drive.google.com/drive/folders/17kOk3Me2C05oUcS_Siarxw89OBGtCbYY?usp=drive_link

+Alternatively, if using an original, unmodified RFW download, unzip it in your datasets folder.
+Then, run rfw_extractor.py. *Modify your src_image_path and dest_image_path accordingly*.
+The labels require manual filtering; repeat filenames have been fixed and sorted in rfw_cleaned_labels.csv in the datasets folder.
+Afterwards, run rfw_cleaner.py to set up the training and testing folders and label csv files.
+The cleaner file will confirm if all images have labels and if all labels have images, and vice versa.
+You can also then run load_rfw.py to confirm if the classes and images match up.